 Don’t consider changes

-Managers when using this approach factor little revenue growth but more expenses.
+Managers, when using this approach, factor in little revenue growth but more expenses.
 They do this to ensure they always get favorable variances.

 No review of the budget

 When a similar budget is carried forward next year, those who review the budget have little incentive to carry out a comprehensive check.
 This leads to inefficiencies rolled into the new budget as well.